nagarajeshpilli/Atmproject/README.md

   available).
 On this we can implement if else method
 * Deposit Amount: Deposit money into your account.
 * View Mini Statement: Display a short history of recent transactions (deposits and withdrawals).
+*  If you want a CODE in my files go through the Atmoperation.java